learnbyexample/Command-line-text-processing/gnu_grep.md

 * `*` will try to match 0 or more times
 * There is no upper limit and `*` will try to match as many times as possible
+    * if matching maximum times results in overall regex failing, then next best count is chosen until overall regex passes
+    * if there are multiple quantifiers, left-most quantifier gets precedence

 ```bash
 $ echo 'abbbc' | grep -o 'b*'